Living on Campus:

-We encourage you to contact your roommate prior to your arrival on campus.
-We suggest that you and your roommate make plans for such large common items as carpets, refrigerators, stereos, and televisions.
+We encourage you to contact your roommate prior to arriving on campus to coordinate room set-up.
+For example: common items as carpets, ordering micro-refrigerators, and televisions.

 A bed frame, mattress, dresser, desk, desk chair, mirror, wastebasket and hanging space or wardrobes are provided in each room.
 Mattresses are extra-long measuring 35” x 80”.
 All rooms have at least one window.

 Welch third floor (first-year students only)

 Haselton first floor (upper-class hall)

 The substance-free floors provide students with an environment free from the issues often associated with alcohol and drug use.
 Students who live on these floors must sign an agreement stating they will not drink alcohol, smoke, or use illegal or illicit substances on the floor.